releng-tool/releng-tool/CONTRIBUTING.md

 - Always test any changes provided.
 - Commit messages for patches requires a summary, a body (describing why the change is being made along with any other additional information) and metadata.
-It is a requirement that any submitted changes provided follow the Developer Certificate of Origin.
+It is a requirement that any submitted changes are signed off in accordance with the Developer Certificate of Origin (DCO).
 This is indicated with the inclusion of the `Signed-off-by` tag in the metadata.
   Commit messages with only "bug fix" or "addressing comments in review" are not helpful when reflecting on the history of changes for this project.
 - A patch should attempt to have a narrow scope as well as be complete.
 - Be aware that while maintainers will help introduce changes into this project, the process may take some time.
 Please be patient.